rcastill/cxx-interop-cv-resize-demo/README.md

-# CXX Rust Iterop Demo
+# CXX Rust Interop Demo

 [cxx](https://github.com/dtolnay/cxx) is a great Rust library to achieve safer interop with C++.
 This repository is a PoC (a non-trivial example) demonstrating its capabilities.
 The library repo has an included demo following the tutorial found at [cxx.rs](https://cxx.rs/).
 This repo is based on that.